Reducing the Costs of Proof Synthesis on Rust Systems by Scaling Up a Seed Training Set: Abstract

 \section{Abstract}

-Large Language Models (LLMs) are widely used for code generation.
-However, the correctness of code generated by LLMs remains a concern.
-A potential remedy to this concern is to have LLMs generate formal correctness proofs along with such code.
+The correctness of code generated by Large Language Models (LLMs) is a big concern.
+A potential remedy is to have LLMs generate formal correctness proofs along with such code.
 However, compared with code generation, code-proof generation requires much higher reasoning capability and has much less existing data to learn from.
 In this paper, we present \approach{}, a data synthesis pipeline for Verus, a state-of-the-art verification tool for system software written in Rust.
 Through self-synthesis and tutorial-based synthesis, \approach{} achieves much larger scale and Verus-feature coverage than previous data-synthesis techniques designed for Verus; \approach{} also supplements its dataset with long-chain-of-thought (CoT) data through agent trajectory synthesis.
 With \approach{}, we synthesize the largest set of Verus verified programs: 6.9 million Rust programs, each with a formal specification and a proof that it meets that specification.
 This dataset lets us create a fine-tuned Qwen2.5-Coder-32B-Instruct model with appealing cost-proof tradeoff compared with state-of-the-art commercial models like Claude Sonnet~4.5.
 It also significantly outperforms models like o4-mini and previously proposed research models.
 The training dataset produced by this work is available on HuggingFace\footnote{\url{https://huggingface.co/datasets/microsoft/Verus_Training_Data}}.